emerald-geomodelling/emerald-geomodelling.github.io/README.md

 * [BokehGarden](https://github.com/emerald-geomodelling/BokehGarden) A [Bokeh](https://bokeh.org/) based web application
 framework focused on plotting heavy interactive applications.
 Additionally, it provides several improved widgets for Bokeh, that can be used both within the framework and in a standalone bokeh app, such as an interactive colorbar, file download/upload buttons and an autocomplete input field.
+* [emerald-plotly-react](https://github.com/emerald-geomodelling/emerald-plotly-react) is an extension to the renowned data visualization library, Plotly.
+Our module is designed to enhance and simplify your data visualization experience by offering additional functionality that seamlessly integrates with Plotly's core features.
+* [emerald-json-editor-react](https://github.com/emerald-geomodelling/emerald-json-editor-react) is a wrapper that around jsoneditor that utilizes react functionality.

 ## Python tools